cabamarcos/GANs_VA/README.md

 It basicly trains the discriminator 5 more times than the generator.

-I got results like this after 5 epochs:
+I got results like this after 2 epochs:

 ![alt text](./Images/image_wgan.png)

 In this images you can clearly see some faces forming, I will let this model train for longer so we can get better results.

-After training for 25 epochs, the results don't get better, so I will try to use a different method
+After training for 5 epochs, the images generated look like this:

 ## WGANGP